fourstix/-Elfos-SPI-OLED-Drivers/README.md

 Link/02 1802 Linker
 Copyright (c) 2004-2023 by Mike Riley

-The Adafruit_SH1106 Library
+The Adafruit_GFX Library
 Copyright (c) 2012-2023 by Adafruit Industries
 Written by Limor Fried/Ladyada for Adafruit Industries.

+The Fast SH1106 Arduino Library
+Copyright (c) 2013 by Arthur Liberman (ALCPU)

 The Adafruit_SSD1306 Library
 Copyright (c) 2012-2023 by Adafruit Industries
 Written by Limor Fried/Ladyada for Adafruit Industries.

-The Adafruit_GFX Library
-Copyright (c) 2012-2023 by Adafruit Industries
-Written by Limor Fried/Ladyada for Adafruit Industries.

-The Fast SH1106 Arduino Library
-Copyright (c) 2013 by Arthur Liberman (ALCPU)

 The 1802/Mini SPI Adapter Board
 Copyright (c) 2022-2023 by Tony Hefner